Causally-Aware Unsupervised Feature Selection Learning: Causally-Aware Unsupervised Feature Selection Learning

 As previously discussed, each row in $\bm{W}$ may exhibit a spurious correlation between the feature and the clustering label, attributed to confounding factors.
 To address this issue, we propose a novel causal regularizer to reduce confounding effects.
-Specifically, for a given treatment feature $\bm{X}_{i\cdot}$, without prior knowledge about actual confounders, all remaining features, denoted as $\bm{Z}^{i}=\bm{X} \backslash \bm{X}_{i\cdot} \in \mathbb{R}^{(d-1) \times n}$ are treated as confounders.
+Specifically, for a given treatment feature $\bm{X}_{i\cdot}$, the remaining features obtained by excluding those unrelated to either the clustering labels or $\bm{X}_{i\cdot}$ from the full feature set are denoted as $\bm{Z}^{i}$ and treated as confounders.
+A stepwise strategy for identifying these confounding features will be detailed below.
 Then, the samples with the features $\bm{Z}^{i}$ are divided into treatment and control groups based on the values of the treatment feature.
 Without loss of generality, we assume that the treatment feature values are binary, taking on values of 0 or 1, where samples with a value of 1 are assigned to the treatment group and those with a value of 0 are assigned to the control group.
 To capture the true causality, it is essential to block the backdoor path by aligning the confounder distribution between the treatment and control groups.
 Thus, we sequentially treat each feature as a treatment feature and compute global sample weights to achieve a balanced confounder distribution for each respective feature.
 It can be expressed as follows: